 Hartford National Corporation Records: In 1969, the Hartford National Bank and Trust Company was purchased by the Hartford National Corporation (HNC).
 The documents in this collection supplement the Hartford National Bank & Trust Company Records, as they include records from the Hartford Bank from the time of its founding.
 The pre-1830 records in this collection includes an assortment of financial records, such as a daybook, ledgers, and a record of original subscriptions.

-We invite you to view these items in the reading room in Archives & Special Collections at the Thomas J. Dodd Research Center.
+We invite you to view these items in the reading room in Archives & Special Collections.
 Our staff is happy to assist you in accessing these and other collections in the archives.

 This post was written by Alexandra Borkowski, a UConn PhD student and student assistant in Archives & Special Collections.